VDBWRAIR/bio_bits/docs/scripts/parallel_blast.rst

 +++++++++++++++

 Diamond v0.7.9 is the version that was tested with parallel_blast.
-As diamond is still in development the options may change and thus parallel_blast may not run it correctly.
+As diamond is still in development the options may change in future versions and parallel_blast may not run them correctly.
+Please submit a new issue if you find any issues.

 .. code-block:: bash